geoffroymagalhaes/Netflix-replica/README.md

 # netflix-replica

-Netflix-replica is a copy of a famous streaming platform main page the goal of this exercice was to train .map over a nested array in a react component.
+Netflix-replica is a copy of a famous streaming platform main page.
+The goal was to practiced .map over a nested array in a react component.

 ## Link to the website